CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation

 \paragraph{Implementation Details} We use a ResNet-18~\cite{he2016deep} encoder pre-trained on ImageNet~\cite{deng2009imagenet} for the depth and pose networks.
 The decoder in both networks is adopted from~\cite{godard2019digging} and is randomly initialized.
 Training is conducted on 8 NVIDIA RTX 3060 GPUs with a batch size of 1 (consisting of six surround images) per GPU.
 We optimize the network using Adam~\cite{kingma2014adam} with $\beta_{1}=0.9$ and $\beta_{2}=0.999$.
 The initial learning rate is $10^{-4}$ with a StepLR scheduler decreasing the learning rate by a factor of $0.1$ after completing $\tfrac{3}{4}$ of the total 20 training epochs.
 For the Gaussian distribution in Eq.~\ref{eq:dij}, we use a covariance matrix $\mathbf{\Sigma} = \mathrm{diag}(0.02,\,0.02)$, and $\tau = 1.2$.
 These values are selected based on the feature-map resolution.
 For the hyperparameter in Eq.~\ref{Eq:loss}, we choose $\lambda_{sp}=0.03 $, $\lambda_{spt}=0.1$, $\lambda_{sm}=0.1$, $\lambda_{DCCL}=1\times 10^{-3}$ and $\lambda_{MVRCL}=0.2$ based on preliminary experiments.

 \paragraph{Evaluation Metrics} We adopt standard depth evaluation metrics~\cite{eigen2014depth}: Absolute relative difference (Abs Rel), Squared Relative difference (Sq Rel), RMSE, and the percentage of pixels with an error below a threshold $\delta$.
-In addition, we propose a novel quality metric to assess the multi-view depth consistency (Depth Cons.): First, we identify corresponding pixels in spatially adjacent images using the ground truth depth and the known metric relative pose.
-We then express the predicted depth of the corresponding pixels in the vehicle coordinate system, i.e., as the Euclidean distance to the origin of a common coordinate system, and compute the RMSE between the two depth predictions.
+In addition, we propose a novel quality metric to assess the multi-view depth consistency (Depth Cons): For each pair of corresponding pixels in the overlapping regions, the depth value of each pixel is converted into a Euclidean distance from a common reference coordinate system.
+The RMSE is then computed between the Euclidean distances of the pixel and its correspondence (see supp. material).